What Does a Physician Assistant Do? (PA Duties by Specialty)

 will be to provide care to both the adult and pediatric population.
 If you choose to work in family medicine, you will be responsible for your patients' day-to-day care.
 When a particular case warrants a more advanced perspective, it is the responsibility of the PA to seek guidance from their supervising physician.
 When you work in family medicine, you will find yourself performing assessments, diagnostics, and writing prescriptions.
 If a patient needs any minor surgical procedures, it would be in the practice scope for the family PA to perform such a procedure after consulting the supervising physician.
 Those patients who have comorbidities and who need management of their chronic illness will also be seeking your expertise.
 Other duties will include educating your patients about their illness or injury and how to manage these conditions.

-7. What Does a Physician Assistant in General Practice Do?
+7. Physician Assistant's Duties in General Practice

 What does a physician assistant do in general practice?
 Becoming a Physician assistant in general practice will lead you to attend to the non- severe problems of the patients while referring them to specialized care units or an internal physician if necessary.
 You will be determining the patients needed level of care alongside a physician to make the proper referral.
 You as the PA must perform a complete history and assessment to determine which course of action will be needed.
 For minor problems the patient is seeking care for, you will be treating based on your knowledge base and judgment.

-8. What Does a Physician Assistant in Internal Medicine Do?
+8. Physician Assistant's Duties in Internal Medicine

 As a Physician Assistant in Internal medicine, you will be working with adults ranging from healthy individuals to those individuals who have a complex medical history.
 You will also be accepting referrals from those in general practice since you have the knowledge base to care for the more complex patients.
 If you choose this type of career environment, you will find yourself providing care to your patients over the course of an extended period.
 You will be providing care to your patients in either an office setting or a hospital setting.
 Aside from obtaining the health history and physical on your patients, you will also be working with patients who possess one or many diagnoses, and you will work to manage and coordinate their care.
 In the inpatient setting, you will be able to perform certain bedside procedures, emergent and non-emergent, conduct bedside ultrasound interpretation, x-ray interpretation, and perform and interpret EKGs, to name a few.

-9. What Does a Physician Assistant in Neurology Do?
+9. Physician Assistant's Duties in Neurology

 Like all specialties that a physician assistant can work in, you are part of a team.
 That is no different for Neurology.
 You will be conducting the history and a very specialized assessment of the neurological system.
 Your findings will help you decide which specialized diagnostics will be indicated if any for your patient; upon completion of any diagnostics you ordered, you will also need to interpret those findings based on your knowledge and skills.
-The neurology physician assistant responsibilities will vary greatly depending on the setting they are working in.
+The neurology physician assistant's responsibilities will vary greatly depending on the setting they are working in.
 As a PA in neurology, you will be assisting a neurologist and neurosurgeon in non-invasive and invasive procedures.

 If you decide that you may want to explore the world of becoming a PA in obstetrics and gynecology